sipsonic/CodeSignal/README.md

 # CodeSignal
 CodeSignal C++
-Solutions to CodeSignal Challenges writtne in C++
+Solutions to CodeSignal Challenges written in C++